Fluorosis – Tooth staining caused by excessive fluoride intake.

 - Store fluoridated toothpaste out of the reach of children (some kids like the way it tastes and eat it).

 - When purchasing fluoride toothpaste, look for one that has the American Dental Association’s (ADA) “Seal of Approval.”
 These products have been shown to be both safe and effective.

-These products can have concentrations that are significantly higher than the 0.7 to 1.2 ppm (parts per million) that are considered appropriate and optimal.
+Bottled juices and juice-flavored drinks can be a source of high levels of fluoride.
+These products sometimes have a concentration that is significantly higher than the 0.7 ppm (parts per million) considered appropriate and optimal.

 Abanto AJ, et al. Dental fluorosis: Exposure, prevention and management.